BillJr99/Ursinus-CS173/_pages/Activities/activity-expressions2.md

     - To manipulate variables on paper
     - To explain that a variable holds a value at discrete points in time, and that updates to a variable replace the previous value

   warmup: "What Java expressions would compute the number of years until you graduate?
 What variables would you create?
-How would you change this to compute and print the number of weeks until you graduate?"
+How would you change this to compute and print the number of weeks until you graduate?<br>For a more advanced challenge, compute the Euclidean Distance between two Cartesian points <code>(x1, y1)</code> and <code>(x2, y2)</code>."

   models:
     - model: |